usmankhalid-95/A5-DPO/README.md

 ![Evaluation Metrics](evaluation.png)

+## Conclusion

+This project successfully fine-tuned a GPT-2 model using **Direct Preference Optimization** on the **Anthropic/hh-rlhf** dataset.
+The best model achieved a final evaluation loss of **0.0364**, demonstrating improved alignment with human preferences.

 ## Website Screenshot
 Below is a screenshot of the working website:

-The results obtained are not as expected due to the use of only 5 samples, which was a direct result of hardware limitations.
+### The results obtained are not as expected due to the use of only 5 samples, which was a direct result of hardware limitations.
 Specifically, the analysis was conducted using MPS (Metal Performance Shaders), and increasing the dataset size beyond 7 samples causes the system to crash.
 As a result, the dataset size was kept small to avoid instability and ensure the system remained operational.

 ![Website Screenshot](app.png)

-## Conclusion

-This project successfully fine-tuned a GPT-2 model using **Direct Preference Optimization** on the **Anthropic/hh-rlhf** dataset.
-The best model achieved a final evaluation loss of **0.0364**, demonstrating improved alignment with human preferences.